averykhoo/hawker-bot/README.md

             *   https://github.com/googlemaps/google-maps-services-python
             *   https://developers.google.com/maps/gmp-get-started
             *   ratings, geocoding, reverse geocoding, place_id
-        *   split `location.py` into onemap and location datatypes/utils
     *   some kind of data handling that can be synced live from external sources
         *   syncing allowed to fail for up to 1 week
         *   cross-references need to be fuzzy because names and latlongs don't always match